iaguera/o11n-deploy-maven-plugin/README.md

 - Added option to delete plug-in packages (thanks @gvart)
 - Minor formatting and spelling fixes

+#### New in version 0.2.2
+- Minor Javadoc fixes
+- Added option to wait for pending configuration changes

 ## Install
 You may download this Mojo as a binary and add it to your local Maven repository for usage.
 In addition this Mojo is available in the public OSSRH repository hosted by Sonatype and will automatically be pulled from there when added to your project's Maven POM.
 If you have not yet added the Sonatype OSSRH you can do so by adding the following to your POM.